mattmess1221/dlvsix/README.md

 If you are running vscode-server with the Remote Development extension, vscode will try to download the code server from Microsoft.
 This obviously won't work offline.

-Luckily, the `dlvsix.sh` script downloaded the server too.
-There is even a script `install-server.sh` which gets generated inside `vscode-extensions`.
+The server will also be downloaded if you have a remote development extension installed. `install-server.sh` will also generate inside `vscode-extensions`.
 This script will automatically extract the downloaded vscode server to `~/.vscode-server/bin/` and install all the extensions.
 Afterwards, you will be able to connect to the remote host in vscode.